Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ## Met problem when updating ReMoods from v3 to v4?

-If you found that the content of your note doesn't display as usual after updating to ReMoods Theme V4, it might be due to the font settings didn't load the default values, please follow the below steps in case you meet the problem:
+If you found that the content of your note doesn't display as usual after updating to ReMoods Theme V4, it might be due to the font settings didn't load the default values.
+Please follow the below steps in case you meet the problem:

 1. Open Joplin
 2. Navigate to `tools` > `options` > `ReMoods Theme`